joshuacolvin/joshuacolvin.net/content/blog/git-hooks-with-husky-and-lint-staged/index.md

 date: '2020-09-04'
 ---

 [Git hooks](https://git-scm.com/docs/githooks) allow you to trigger actions at certain points in git's execution.
 They are integral in keeping a codebase clean since we can do things like check code formatting, run linting, or run tests before code is committed or pushed to a remote repository.
+In this post, I'll show you how to set up git hooks using a couple of helpful npm packages.

 ## Prerequisites